 Watch the crews speed along London’s famous river Thames in the annual Head of the River Race and Women’s Eights Head of the River Race rowing events.

 Rowed over the 4.25 mile (6.8km) Thames Championship Course, the race begins at Mortlake and ends at Putney (the opposite direction to the Oxford and Cambridge University Boat Races), taking around two hours from the time the first crew sets off to the time the last crew crosses the finish line.
 Crews start one after the other, at 10-second intervals.
 The winner is the crew which completes the race in the fastest time.

-Founded by Cambridge and Tideway oarsman Steve Fairbairn, the historic race first took place in 1926 as a way for crews to practise long rows during winter, with the first Women’s Eights Head of the River Race taking place the following year.
+Founded by Cambridge and Tideway oarsman Steve Fairbairn, the historic Head of the River Race first took place in 1926 as a way for crews to practise long rows during winter, with the first Women’s Eights Head of the River Race taking place the following year.
 The annual event now receives entries from hundreds of crews from all over the world.

 Pack your picnic and Pimm's and arrive at least 45 minutes early to secure a good viewing spot, as the banks of the river Thames are usually brimming with spectators.